HoneyBadger123/jaketarnow.github.io/_posts/2016-09-21-DeviceProtocols.md

 All of those items are things I am currently asking myself.
 If there is a known host, we just open a TCP connection and start listening.
 For devices that can't be found we can try a multicast via UDP.
 Such devices like Chromecast or Amazon Echo are discoverable via universal plug and play.
 The idea behind this is that I will multicast an address via a range of IPs.
 Once I get replies I can open connections between these devices.
 The entire idea for this application, is if one could execute "arp -a" from their phone.
 But, its quite difficult and non-secure to execute an arp table in iOS.
 Especially with Apple's documentation.

 Since all of these issue and challenges have been arising, I decided to go back and research some more.
 I researched again sending raw packets over Swift or Objective-C, and saw a couple of APIs that people have built on GitHub that you could use.
 The actual Apple Documentation is pretty vague when it comes to networking libraries.
-I did however fall upon some projects of discovery over UDP and TCP: https://github.com/robbiehanson/CocoaAsyncSocket.
-I also found an implementation where someone used the SimplePing (https://developer.apple.com/library/content/samplecode/SimplePing/Introduction/Intro.html) from Apple’s Documentation to discover hosts.
+I did however fall upon some [projects of discovery over UDP and TCP](https://github.com/robbiehanson/CocoaAsyncSocket).
+I also found an implementation where someone used the [SimplePing](https://developer.apple.com/library/content/samplecode/SimplePing/Introduction/Intro.html) from Apple’s Documentation to discover hosts.
 I set it up in my simulator, and it actually discovered things on my network.
-My plan is  to go through the code and try and introduce some of the implementations from the documentation https://github.com/robbiehanson/CocoaAsyncSocket/wiki/Intro_GCDAsyncSocket.
+My plan is  to go through the code and try and introduce some of the implementations from the [documentation] (https://github.com/robbiehanson/CocoaAsyncSocket/wiki/Intro_GCDAsyncSocket).
 If I feel like I am making head-way with this, I think I will stick with the option of building this as an iOS app and use Objective-C instead of Swift.
 Seems like you have much more freedom and flexibility in regards to Networking with Objective-C.

 Next week, I will be testing multicating to IPs for discovery of Bonjour and UPnP devices.
 <div id="disqus_thread"></div>